argonne-lcf/ATPESC_MachineLearning/09_workflows_coupling_simulation_and_AI/README.md

 ![workflow](../figures/workflow.svg)

+This example walks through three implementations of the same AL loop; two of the implementations use [Parsl](https://github.com/Parsl/parsl) and one uses [Dragon](https://dragonhpc.org/).
+Parsl builds upon Python's [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures), so downstream tasks that consume upstream futures form an implicit dependency graph.
+Data dependencies between tasks can be shared through Parsl's `AppFuture` objects directly.
+Dragon extends Python `multiprocessing.Pool` to enable multi-node process launching and provides a distributed dictionary (DDict) for shared in-memory data staging.
+On Aurora both implementations route xTB simulations to CPU cores and MoLFormer training and inference to the PVC GPU tiles.

-This example ships three implementations of the same AL loop, each demonstrating a different way of moving data (model state and search-space chunks) between tasks:
+The three implementations showcase different ways of moving data (model state and search-space chunks) between tasks and launching processes across nodes:

-- **[2_parsl_futures.py](./2_parsl_futures.py)** -- data flows entirely through Parsl's `AppFuture` objects.
-The trained model's state_dict (~200 MB) is serialized and shipped from the training worker back to the driver, then re-shipped to every inference worker on the next iteration.
+- **[2_parsl_futures.py](./2_parsl_futures.py)** -- processes are luanched with Parsl's `HighThroughputExecutor` while data flows entirely through the `AppFuture` objects.
+The trained model weights (~200 MB) are serialized and transferred from the training worker back to the driver, then back to every inference worker along with the chunked SMILES on each iteration of the loop.
-- **[3_parsl_io.py](./3_parsl_io.py)** -- the training worker writes the state_dict to Lustre and returns only a path.
-Inference workers read it back from disk.
-Futures now carry small strings; the model state moves through the filesystem.
+- **[3_parsl_io.py](./3_parsl_io.py)** -- processes are luanched with Parsl's `HighThroughputExecutor` while model weights and chunked SMILES are read/written to Lustre.
+Training and inference workers only pass light-weight metedata across the futures.
-- **[4_dragon.py](./4_dragon.py)** -- data lives in a distributed in-memory dictionary provided by [Dragon](https://dragonhpc.org/) (DDict), which supports RDMA-based transfers across nodes.
-The state_dict is stored under a key in the DDict once per iteration and workers read their local RAM instead of hitting the filesystem.
+- **[4_dragon.py](./4_dragon.py)** -- processes are launched with Dragon's native Pool and data is staged in a distributed in-memory dictionary provided by Dragon caled the DDict.
+Dragon supports RDMA-based transfers across nodes, meaning that worker either read/write to their local RAM or have fast access to other node's RAM instead of hitting the filesystem.

-All three drivers use the same simulation primitive (`chemfunctions.compute_vertical`) and the same model primitives (`models.molformer.fit_model` and `models.molformer.predict_model`), so per-iteration training and inference *compute* times should be nearly identical across the three variants.
-What changes is what happens *around* those calls -- and that is exactly the story: at what scale does the data-movement strategy start dominating wall clock, and when is a purely futures-based approach no longer good enough?
+All three workflow driver scripts use the same simulation primitive (`chemfunctions.compute_vertical`) and the same model primitives (`models.molformer.fit_model` and `models.molformer.predict_model`), so per-iteration training and inference *compute* times should be nearly identical across the three variants.
+What changes is what happens *around* those calls, specifically related to process launching and data movement, which is the focus of this lesson.

-Two of the drivers use [Parsl](https://github.com/Parsl/parsl) to submit and route tasks; one uses [Dragon](https://dragonhpc.org/).
-Parsl integrates cleanly with Python's [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures), so downstream tasks that consume upstream futures form an implicit dependency graph.
-Dragon offers a `multiprocessing.Pool`-style interface plus the DDict for shared in-memory state.
-On Aurora both stacks route xTB simulations to CPU cores and MoLFormer training and inference to the PVC GPU tiles.

-To provide a baseline, [1_simulate_molecules.py](./1_simulate_molecules.py) simulates a user-specified number of random molecules with xTB (no ML in the loop).
-This gives students a feel for how long an exhaustive brute-force screen would take -- and therefore what the AL loop is buying you.

-The three workflow drivers all expose the same three parameters:
+The drivers expose the same three parameters of the active learning loop:

 ```python
 # Define parameters for the workflow